 Diagnosis and Tests

-To diagnose hypoxemia, your doctor will do a physical examination to listen to your heart and lungs.
+To diagnose hypoxemia, your healthcare provider will do a physical examination to listen to your heart and lungs.
 Abnormalities in these organs can be a sign of low blood oxygen.
-Your doctor may also check to see if your skin, lips, or fingernails look bluish.
+Your doctor may also check to see if your skin, lips or fingernails look bluish.

-Doctors use tests to check your oxygen levels, including:
+Your provider will use tests to check your oxygen levels, which can include:

 - Pulse oximetry: A sensor that slips over your finger measures the amount of oxygen in your blood.
 Pulse oximetry is painless and noninvasive.
 Many doctors use it routinely each time you visit.

-- Arterial blood gas test: A needle is used to take a blood sample from your artery to measure the levels of oxygen in your blood.
+- Arterial blood gas test: A needle is used to take a blood sample from your wrist, arm or groin to measure the levels of oxygen in your blood.